Leonab/web-audio/README.md

 ### How to use

-1. Select an audio file
+1. Select an audio file.
-2. Press "Play song"
+2. Press "Play song".
-3. Modify the volume by scrolling on the circle canvas
+3. Modify the volume by scrolling on the circle canvas.